(This article was originally publishedon Jan. 30, 2021)

 Campbell River (Coastal Conference)

 With a population of just over 35,000 people, Campbell River is the third-largest city on Vancouver Island.
 The city is often referred to as the “Salmon Capital of the World”.
 The city of Courtenay, with a population of 25,000 people is only 38 minutes away as well.
-The nearest BCHL rival would be either Nanaimo or Alberni Valley, both around 90 minutes away.
+The nearest BCHL rival in terms of travel time is either Nanaimo or Alberni Valley, both around 90 minutes away.

 Campbell River is home to the Storm of the Vancouver Island Junior Hockey League.
 The Storm was an expansion club to the league in 1997.
 Courtenay also has its own VIJHL team, the Comox Valley Glacier Kings.